-Recovery of Overdue Materials
+Fines and Recovery of Overdue Materials

 Library materials are purchased for use by all library cardholders.
-The Whitewright Public Library establishes regulations for the loan of materials, including circulation periods, and renewal processes.
-The advisory board believes that the individual who chooses to keep materials past the due date, or who refuses to settle unpaid fees, compromises some extent over his or her right to privacy.
-The library will attempt to recover overdue materials and will notify patrons of unpaid fees according to procedures established by the advisory board.
+The Whitewright Public Library establishes regulations for the loan of materials, including circulation periods, renewal processes, and fines for late return.
+The advisory board believes that the individual who chooses to keep materials past the due date, or who refuses to settle unpaid fines or fees, compromises some extent over his or her right to privacy.
+The library will attempt to recover overdue materials and will notify patrons of unpaid fines and fees according to procedures established by the advisory board.

-Information regarding overdue and non-returned materials may be disclosed to the City of Whitewright and/or the Whitewright Police Department to attempt to recover materials or to collect fees.
-The library will also provide sufficient information to allow any individual other than the holder of the borrower's card to settle unpaid fees on that card.
+Information regarding overdue and non-returned materials and past-due fines may be disclosed to the City of Whitewright and/or the Whitewright Police Department to attempt to recover materials or to collect fees and fines.
+The library will also provide sufficient information to allow any individual other than the holder of the borrower's card to settle unpaid fines or fees on that card.
 However, authors, titles or subjects of lost or overdue materials will not be discussed without the presentation of the borrower's card.